UberDudePL/Bubble-Dashboard/README.md

 This dashboard is still a **Work in Progress**.
 I will be actively updating and improving it, so expect frequent changes and enhancements.
 Feel free to check back often for the latest updates.

+If you have any suggestions, ideas, or improvements, I’d love to hear them!
+Feel free to open an issue or contact me directly.
+Your feedback will help shape the final product.

 ## Table of contents

 **[`Installation`](#installation)**  **[`Configuration`](#configuration)**